10 Essential Things To Do In Dunfermline -Scotland’s Ancient Capital

 Pittencrieff Park

-Andrew Carnegie
+Learn About Andrew Carnegie

 Andrew Carnegie has a rather interesting link to Pitencrieff Park.
-When this wee glen and Dunfermline Abbey were still part of a private estate, Carnegie’s grandfather Thomas Morrison campaigned for public access.
+When it was still park of a private estate, Carnegie’s grandfather Thomas Morrison campaigned for public access.
 The man who owned the grounds wasn’t happy about Morrison’s attempts.

 He was eventually persuaded by the courts to open the gates for a single day each year.
-The owner had one condition though.

-Nobody related to Morrison was to be admitted.
-Eventually, when Carnegie was rich enough to buy Pitencrieff Park, he gifted it to the people of Dunfermline.
+The owner had one condition though – nobody related to Morrison was to be admitted and that included Andrew Carnegie.
+Eventually, Carnegie was rich enough to buy Pitencrieff Park so he gifted it to the people of Dunfermline.
 Nobody would ever be excluded again.

 Andrew Carnegie Statue

 Once the richest man in the world, Carnegie rose to the very top from humble beginnings.
 The cottage where he grew up is now run as the Andrew Carnegie Birthplace Museum.
-Importantly, it doesn’t just cover how much money the man made and the philanthropic acts he carried out in later life.
-The less attractive side is also explored, giving a balanced story.
-Such as how some of Carnegie’s employment practices impacted those at the bottom rung of the ladder.
+Importantly, it doesn’t just cover his philanthropic acts carried out in later life.

 If you’re planning on visiting Dunfermline then why not have a look at some other Hidden Sites in Fife?